birdmandayum0131/virtual-bird/README.md

 If the camera window show sucessfully,
 you can use `l` `h` `a` commands to test **landmarks**、**head pose** and **head axis** features,
 and `q` to exist the program.

+You can change default config to fit your environments in **config/config.py**

 If everything works normally, follow these steps to demo on unity.
 1. create a unity project and add one of following supported 3D model prefab in your scene.